xyzroe/XZG/CONTRIBUTING.md

 # Contributing

-**Any contribution helps our team and makes Tasmota better for the entire community!**
+**Any contribution helps our team and makes ZigStar UZG better for the entire community!**

-Everybody is welcome and invited to contribute to Tasmota Project by:
+Everybody is welcome and invited to contribute to UZG Project by:

 * Testing newly released features and reporting issues.
 * Providing Pull Requests (Features, Proof of Concepts, Language files or Fixes)